Proven-Paradox/shaper-system/Handbook.md

 ## Status Ailments
 Status Ailments are lingering problems that hamper a characters' ability to function in combat.
 Ailments always have a limited duration, and this duration can be reduced by effects such as [Remedy](#remedy) or [Healing Hands](#healing-hands).
 If multiple effects would cause the same Ailment, it instead increases the duration of the existing ailment.

-> So if a character is already suffering from the Daze Ailment with a duration of 2 rounds, and they then struck by an enemy that inflicts Daze for 2 rounds, they now have Daze for 4 rounds.
+> If a character is already suffering from the Daze Ailment with a duration of 2 rounds is struck by an attack that inflicts Daze for another 2 rounds, they now have Daze for 4 rounds.

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.